maryammsd/Mole/README.md

   - performing reachability analysis (reach),
   - performing attribute-sensitive reachability analysis (event)
 - `-t`: add the timeout for callgraph construction performed by flowdroid.

 Consider that the `jar` file should be located in a folder where config and output folders reside in it.
 When the analysis is finished, the instrumented `apk` file is saved under the folder `./output/instrument/`.

 ## Fuzzing Tool Setup
-The fuzzing tools are all available in a docker file that is extended from the docker provided by Themis.
-In this docker, we add all the fuzzing tools under the path .
-To run each fuzzing tool, one can use the themis.py to start an analysis:
+The fuzzing tools are all available in a docker file available at this [link]().
+This file is extended from the docker provided by Themis and includes the fuzzing tools Monkey, Ape, Stoat, and FastBot2.
+In this docker, we add all the fuzzing tools under the path `/home/Themis`.
+To run each fuzzing tool, one can use the themis.py to start the analysis.
+For more information about how to use this script, you can check [Themis](https://github.com/the-themis-benchmarks/home).

 ## Output Result
 The output of each fuzzing tool is different, but we log all the exceptions and information about the type of the event (necessary/irrelevant) in a file called "logcat.log".
 In this file, each line indicates the time, start or end of the callback called, class, and callback name.
 Below is a sample and part of it: